Joe Carrasco: Biography

 During the 1990s, Carrasco's songwriting moved into a cumbia and reggae groove with a little Tex-Mex thrown in for spice, a combination he called "tequila reggae".
 This musical blend can be heard on Dia de Los Muerto, Hot Sun, and Hay Te Guacho Cucaracho.

 His songs can be heard in several films, including "Caca De Vaca" in the 1983 film Breathless with Richard Gere.
 They were also played on The Rockford Files and numerous independent films.

 He has acted in many movies.
 In 2009, he released his first film, Rancho No Tengo, a romantic comedy, which he also directed and played the lead role.
 The movie soundtrack was released in 2008.

 He has received numerous awards through the years.
 In 2002, he was inducted into the Austin Music Hall of Fame.
 In March 2012, he was honored by The Texas Music Academy with a Lifetime Achievement Award.
 At the Austin Music Awards in 2012, he was inducted a second time into the Austin Music Hall of Fame, this time as "Joe King Carrasco and The Crowns."

-A lifetime lover of dogs, Joe founded a non profit group, "Viva Perros" (www.vivaperros.org) which raises money to support homeless, abused and neglected dogs find a better life.
+A lifetime lover of dogs, Joe founded a non profit group Viva Perros, which raises money to support homeless, abused, and neglected dogs and to help them find a better life.
 A portion of the profits from his last live CD, Concierto Para Los Perros, released in 2011, will go to various dog rescue groups via Viva Perros, LLC.

 Carrasco regularly plays at Nacho Daddy, a Mex-Tex restaurant and club in Puerto Vallarta, when he is not out on tour.

-He reunited with the original Crowns, organist/accordionist Kris Cummings, bassist Brad Kizer, and drummer Mike Navarro in June 2011.
+He reunited with the original Crowns, organist and accordionist Kris Cummings, bassist Brad Kizer, and drummer Mike Navarro in June 2011.
 They toured together for the first time in 30 years during the summer and then went back to the studio to record a new CD.
 "Que Wow" with "Joe King Carrasco y Los Crowns Originales," was released during their showcase at the 2012 SXSW Music Festival in Austin, Texas.